WFP-VAM/modape/docs/modis_executables.md

 To extract a specific parameter, a [VAM parameter code](../#vam-parameter-codes) can be specified using `--vam-code`.
 If not specified, the defaults will be extracted, which are NDVI (VIM) and LST Daytime (TDA/TDT).

 In the case of 16 day MODIS NDVI products, both satellites can be interleaved to form a combined 8-day product, indicated by a new _MXD_ product code.
 Each combination of MODIS product and tile get collected into the same HDF5 file.

+!!!
+Tip
     Using `--parallel-tiles`, these can be collected in parallel (up to 4 collection processes).
 If an HDF5 file does not exist, it will be created, otherwise updated with the new data.

 It might be required to perform a check on temporal continuity, which can be done using `--last-collected`.
 Here a MODIS julian date can be specified that needs to be the last timestep collected before the new collection starts.
 If that's not the case, the process will fail on exception.

+!!!
+Danger
-_Note: It's the user's responsibility to ensure temporal continuity when creating and updating files.
-New timesteps are appended, and there's no internal checks if a timestep might be missing etc. This follows the "garbage in - garbage out" principle._
+    It's the user's responsibility to ensure temporal continuity when creating and updating files.
+New timesteps are appended, and there are no internal checks if a timestep might be missing etc. This follows the "garbage in - garbage out" principle.

 #### Usage